micha030201/aionationstates/docs/source/reference.rst

     This is a subclass of :class:`UnrecognizedHappening`, meaning all of the standard happening attributes are present as well.

+.. autoclass:: Refounding()

+    This is a subclass of :class:`UnrecognizedHappening`, meaning all of the standard happening attributes are present as well.

 .. autoclass:: CTE()

     This is a subclass of :class:`UnrecognizedHappening`, meaning all of the standard happening attributes are present as well.